gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

 Specify the test you defined previously as required status check.
 When using Hinode's default test, you would see six different checks (three platforms with two Node versions each).

-{{< alert type="info" >}}
+> [!IMPORTANT]
-GitHub only displays selectable status checks when they have had an initial run, so be sure to run the test first.
+> GitHub only displays selectable status checks when they have had an initial run, so be sure to run the test first.
 Also, the status checks are not automatically updated when the test script changes.
 You will need to manually update the status checks as required.
-{{< /alert >}}

 #### Automated merging